Kanomble/platexpress_shiny/README.md

   - add final statements
 - change ui of groups tab
 - develop a plan where to go with this application

-## starting rstudio for developing
-Clone the git-repo into an desired directory.
-Start the docker container by using the `docker-compose up` command.